sf-kiwi-cpat/OmniChannelAutoLogin/README.md

 ### Step 1: Deploy the Component

-Deploy the component to your Salesforce org:
+Deploy the component to your Salesforce org - either manually create the component in the Developer console and copy and paste the code, or you can download and deploy with your favorite IDE, however you usually deploy Aura components:

 ```bash
 # Deploy to your org